vyomasystems-lab/challenges-RAbh-inav/level1_design1/MUX.md

 ## IS THE VERIFICATION COMPLETE?

- Functional Verification is complete as all the bugs have been found in the design using test scenarios
+ Functional Verification is complete and fault coverage is done as all the bugs have been found in the design using test scenarios